 Bernadette Dougherty, Psy.D.

-Specializing in Adolescent and Adult Treatment for: Anxiety, Depression, Trauma, Suicide, Non-Suicidal Self-Injury, Chronic Pain, Chronic Illness, Gender Affirming Evaluations and Care, Pre-Surgical Evaluations, Sleep Interventions, Borderline Personality Disorder, and High Risk Behaviors
+Specializing in Adolescent and Adult Treatment for: Anxiety, Depression, Perfectionism, Trauma, Suicide, Non-Suicidal Self-Injury, Chronic Pain, Chronic Illness, Gender Affirming Evaluations and Care, Pre-Surgical Evaluations, Sleep Interventions, Borderline Personality Disorder, and High Risk Behaviors

 Dr. Bernadette Dougherty is a clinical psychologist who specializes in evidence-based treatments for adolescents and adults, including Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), Cognitive Processing Therapy (CPT), Radically Open Dialectical Behavior Therapy (RO DBT), Cognitive Behavioral Therapy (CBT), and Prolonged Exposure (PE).
 Her approach to treatment is collaborative, individualized, warm, and validating.